madhavmehndiratta/blog/_posts/2020-05-15-how-to-hack-hack-the-box.md

 EBSMY-RUBMI-HDBJN-ICREC-YRUMI
 ```

 Now we have our invitation code.
-You can simply go to the <a href="https://www.hackthebox.eu/invite">invite page,</a> and submit the invitation code you got.
+You can simply go to the <a href="https://www.hackthebox.eu/invite" rel=”nofollow”>invite page,</a> and submit the invitation code you got.

 <center><br>
 <img src="/assets/img/uploads/joinhackthebox/congratulations.png">